Cheating on your partner starts with you, not in the bedroom (30+ examples)

 Cheating on your partner starts with your choices (informed decisions)

-Cheating on your partner starts when you go to lunch with that co-worker each day and avoiding telling your partner about it (or keeping it a secret).
+Cheating on your partner starts when you go to lunch with that co-worker each day and avoiding telling your partner about it (keeping it a secret, or lying), or you go in spite of your partner feeling uncomfortable with it.

 You begin unnecessarily and inappropriately *following*/*connecting with* people on social media, “sliding into” their DMs and/or responding to them.

-When you factor that person into your finances or contribute to theirs [without your partner’s knowledge or “acceptance”] (i.e., you’re paying for that co-workers lunch several days a week or buying them the new phone they couldn’t afford).
+When you factor that person into your finances or contribute to theirs [without your partner’s knowledge, consideration or approval] (i.e., you’re paying for that co-workers lunch several days a week or buying them the new phone they couldn’t afford).

 You exclude your partner from work-related events, your circle of “friends” or from that particular “friend”.

-When you are guarded over your phone or experience discomfort when your partner is within view of the screen [because of…that person or whatever inappropriate behavior you’re engaging in] (i.e., the off chance your partner sees “that text” from “that person” makes you more protective of your partner gaining access to your device).
+When you are guarded over your phone or experience discomfort when your partner is within view of the screen [because of…that person or whatever inappropriate behavior you’re engaging in] (i.e., the off chance your partner sees “that text” from “that person” makes you more protective of your partner gaining access to your device because, if caught, you know they have valid reasons not to trust you).

 You refuse to make the distinction of what it means to Like (or interact with) another woman’s *selfie* on social media.